-The gastrointestinal tract is the primary non-sterile internal system, forcing the immune system to fight relentlessly to prevent pathogens' overgrowth.
+The gastrointestinal tract is a non-sterile internal system, thus forcing the immune system to fight relentlessly to prevent the overgrowth of pathogens.

-Industrialized & processed food harms the digestive system, therefore, also the immune system.
+Industrialized and processed food harms the digestive system and the immune system.

 Dietary fiber, natural oils/fats, and naturally fermented foods are critical to maintaining good health.

 - An imbalance in gut flora affects the immune system that fights relentlessly to prevent the overgrowth of pathogens.
 Our lifestyle and diet have a significant impact on our immune system.

 - Poor nutrition of processed and industrialized foods significantly affects the liver and kidneys.
 Bile fluid, a strong chemical base, tends to crystallize and clog the liver and gallbladder; thus, the problem only worsens.
 Bile flow is critical for maintaining proper gastrointestinal function.
 It is oily and lubricates the intestines; it also counteracts the high acidity of the food from the stomach, thereby preventing an acidic intestinal environment.

 - Gastrointestinal gases are usually the result of a territorial war between good and pathogenic bacteria.

 - Nail fungus, Viginal fungus in women.